model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 Our work contributes to the robustness of Rust's standard library and highlights the importance of formal verification tools in modern software development.

 We hope this post provides valuable insights into the verification process of unsafe numeric methods in Rust.
-If you're interested in formal verification or Rust programming, we encourage you to explore [Kani](https://github.com/model-checking/kani) and contribute to its ongoing development.
+If you're interested in formal verification or Rust programming, we encourage you to explore [Kani](https://github.com/model-checking/kani) and contribute to its ongoing development, or to [contribute to the standard library verification effort yourself](https://github.com/model-checking/verify-rust-std).

 ## References